weizheng1910/linkdr/reflections.md

 ## What is WebSockets
 WebSockets is a protocol which enables constant 2-way communication between the client and the server of a web application.

+####HTTP Protocol
-In a standard HTTP protocol, communication is one way - the client sends a request to the server, which ends the communication after sending a response back to the client.
+In a standard HTTP protocol, the client sends a request to the server, which ends the communication after sending a response back to the client.</br> Communication is also uni-directional - the client will only receive data if it makes a requests to the server; the server will not initiate communication with it.

 There are drawbacks to this protocol.

 The page has to be re-rendered to get the latest state of the processes.
 With AJAX, you might be able to do so without refreshing the page, but only the client who has made the request gets the update.
 Other clients viewing the same page will still have to re-render the page to get the latest state.

+####WebSockets

 This is where WebSockets come in.
+It establishes a **persistent** connection between the client and the server,
-It allows any client subscribed to the channel to be able to get the latest state of the processes.
+By subscribing to a channel, a client will be able to get the latest state of the processes.

 ## Chatroom